Tonight our three would-be leaders will take to the stage and set out a vision for the future of British foreign policy.

 “If they are moving on, why on earth don’t we?
 If Obama understands that the world has changed why don’t Labour and the Conservatives?”

 So my advice would be, have a hanky at the ready.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.